-Meet our therapists: Fawn Coussens, MSPT • Gretchen Deutschlander, DPT
+Meet our therapists: Fawn Coussens, MSPT • Julie Peterson, MPT

-She is committed to education of herself, her patients and her colleagues and taught an ongoing series for exercise professionals entitled “Foundations in Movement System Balance for Optimal Health, Wellness and Fitness” from 2005-2009.
-She also assisted with continuing educations courses for Physical Therapists covering material of Carrie Hall, MHS, PT and Shirley Sahrmann, PT, PhD, FAPTA, who specialize in the Movement System Imbalance approach to assessment and treatment of musculoskeletal conditions.
+Fawn is committed to education for herself, her patients and her colleagues.
+She has taught an ongoing series of courses for exercise professionals and assisted with continuing education courses for Physical Therapists instructing in the material of Carrie Hall, PT, MHS and Dr. Shirley Sahrmann, PT, PhD, FAPTA.

-Fawn and her husband have a newly expanded family with the addition of their daughter in September 2008, but she always tries to balance her life with snowboarding, triathlon training, hiking and listening to play-by-play baseball while cooking with her friends and family.
+Fawn enjoys balance in her life through snowboarding, stand-up paddle boarding, multi-sport training and listening to play-by-play baseball while cooking with her friends and family.

 Julie Peterson, MPT, graduated from University of Texas Southwestern Medical Center at Dallas in 2005.
 Since then, she has cultivated a strong “whole-body” approach to how she assesses, treats and educates her patients.
 She is committed to finding and understanding the root of each person’s problems which allows her to comprehensively treat the cause of their symptoms.
 Through diverse trainings and studies she has developed an intriguing approach to identify and resolve the back-stories of pain.